All Products

 Step 1: Prepare model data

-You can use an OSS bucket or a File Storage NAS (NAS) file system to prepare model data.
+Store the model in an Object Storage Service (OSS) bucket or an Apsara File Storage NAS file system.
+This guide uses OSS.
 For more information, see Use an ossfs 1.0 statically provisioned volume or Mount a statically provisioned NAS volume.
-In this example, an OSS bucket is used.

 git lfs install